TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/UserRoundTrip.rst

 User's round trip
 =================

-When a user wants to find out more about a Composer package or a standalone manual, they should be provided with information about every aspect of the project including its rendered documentation, code repository and the Packagist and TYPO3 Extension Repository (TER) pages.
+When a user wants to find out more about a TYPO3 extension, Composer package or a standalone manual, they should be provided with information about every aspect of the project including its rendered documentation, code repository and the Packagist and TYPO3 Extension Repository (TER) pages.